-Participant banks have included Bank of America Merrill Lynch, Citi, Credit Suisse, HSBC, J.P.
+Participant banks in this digital currency project have included Bank of America Merrill Lynch, Citi, Credit Suisse, HSBC, J.P.
 Morgan, Mitsubishi UFJ Financial Group, Standard Chartered and others.

 A of Phase 2, R3, IBM, Consensys and Microsoft have offered support for work with their DLT platforms: Corda, Hyperledger Fabric, Quorum and Azure.